Debunking The Myths Of Becoming a Private Pay Therapist

 Myth 2: Private Pay Therapists Can’t Serve Low-Income Individuals

-For example, if you had a client suddenly lose their job and not be able to afford your fees anymore, you could offer them a sliding scale rate.
-This could allow sessions to continue without putting a heavy financial burden on their shoulders.
+For example, if a client lose their job and can't afford your fees anymore, you could offer them a sliding scale rate.
+This allows sessions to continue without putting a heavy financial burden on them.
 As a result, they’ll feel well cared for, and be likely to refer you to their friends.

-Here are just a few benefits of offering sliding scale payments:
+Here are a few benefits of offering sliding scale payments:

 • Helps more people in need of mental health care